-As another year draws to a close, many professionals begin identifying ways to improve in the year ahead.
+As we enter 2018, many professionals begin identifying ways to improve in the year ahead.
 Some people dismiss New Year’s resolutions as a waste of time, but experts believe that goal-setting increases our well-being.
 And what are resolutions if not a lofty set of goals?

 Of course, goal setting can happen anytime, but there’s something about the hopefulness of a new year that makes setting resolutions almost irresistible.
 So after you countdown to midnight and share a toast to welcome the turning of another page, check out this list of career resolutions for the new year.